amphibiouswolf/crocpod/README.md

 Croc Pod

 Why the name Croc Pod?
-Well they are animals that use both land and water, though happier in the water.
+Well crocodiles are animals that use both land and water, though happier in the water.
 Croc pod is a tow-able, floating living space.
 Water locomotion via Sails, Engine, or windmill driven propeller.
 Goal of a tiny home with a flat bottom, equally at home on land or water.
 Basic hull design being a flat bottom rectangular barge.
 Include attachment points at corners,  Initial thoughts using twist locks like used on shipping containers.
 Basic premise, all Croc Pods float, no matter if set on land or a marina slip.
 For ease of building, no thru hull's below the water line.